 Paper Towns by John Green (★★★★☆)

 I think I’m really going to love reading all of these John Green novels.
 He captures the teenage spirit so well, and I’m honestly amazed at his skill with expressing the thoughts and emotions of both male and female characters.
 I really enjoyed this novel, the character development, the whole idea behind “paper towns,” and all of the adolescent hijinks.
-In the next week or so, I’ll be giving a recap of this and other books from John Green as a part of Sarah‘s Jane and John in June series, so stay tuned for more thoughts!
+If you’re into John Green (and who isn’t?), you’ll probably want to check out Sarah‘s Jane and John in June series.

 Anne of Avonlea by L.M.
 Montgomery (★★★★☆)

 Oh Lucy Maud Montgomery, how easily you take me back to a simpler time of schoolma’ams and doilies.
 The thing that I’ve enjoyed most about rereading the Anne novels is that they’re so focused on Anne, her relationships with men and women, and her growth as a human being.
 What I remember most from the television series is her budding romance with Gilbert Blythe, but he makes small appearances throughout as Anne’s friend-and-only-a-friend that I was surprised, disappointed, and then pleased.
 This book would definitely pass the Bechdel test!

 The Count of Monte Cristo by Alexandre Dumas (★★★★☆)

 Having only just finished this book, I feel like I’m still processing it.
 It honestly read more to me like a series of vignettes than a novel (perhaps similar to The Canterbury Tales?), but each new character and viewpoint was so well-written that I was captivated for roughly thirty hours of reading.
 If you’re looking for more concrete thoughts, read my full review for book club!